snotskie/EpistemicNetworkAnalysis.jl/README.md

 ### Plotting

 By default, `plot` selects the best (in my opinion) plotting options based on the combination of ENA model type and rotation type you have selected.
-Also be default, it shows all possible subplots (that I could think of) that could be helpful in your analysis.
+Also by default, it shows all possible subplots (that I could think of) that could be helpful in your analysis.

 To select just a single subplot, do something like: